jvaugha3038/Engineering_4_Notebook/README.md

 ### Wiring
 ![image](https://github.com/jvaugha3038/Engineering_4_Notebook/assets/112961338/8e6834d9-dec7-40b0-8687-b108b0b753ea)
 The OLED in fritzing doesn't have a reset pin, so I had to put it next to the other ones.
+Importing specific parts into fritzing is very tedious.

 ### Reflection
 The wiring was simple enough, but the main source of problems was the screen display code.
 It made absolutely no sense at the start, and I had no clue whether to put it in the while loop or outside of it.
 River essentially told me, "put this stuff outside of the loop and put these two lines in it" and then it just worked.
 Now, I sort of know what I'm doing with OLED screens.